zainulhibath/TransferBot/README.md

 ## Transferbot

 #### What is Transferbot?
-Easy to use telegram bot: just send a picture, video, song or any other of telegram-supported media to upload it over transfer.sh
+TransferBot is a Telegram interface to [*transfer.sh.*](https://transfer.sh).
+Just send a picture, video, song or any other of Telegram supported media to upload it and get the link.

-#### How
-This bot is made with [*python-telegram-bot*](https://github.com/python-telegram-bot/python-telegram-bot) wrapper You will need:
+This bot was made with [*python-telegram-bot*](https://github.com/python-telegram-bot/python-telegram-bot) wrapper.

+#### What is required?
+You will need:

-- python2
+- python
 - python-pip

-Then you can install the required modules with:
+You can resolve python modules dependencies by:
 ```sh
 sudo pip install -r requirements.txt
 ```